AdobeDocs/experience-platform.en/help/sandboxes/ui/user-guide.md

 ![type](../images/ui/type.png)

-After you select the type of sandbox you are creating, provide your sandbox with a name and a title.
+After selecting the type, provide your sandbox with a name and a title.
 The title is meant to be human-readable and should be descriptive enough to be easily identifiable.
 The sandbox name is an all-lowercase identifier for use in API calls and should therefore be unique and concise.
-The sandbox name must consist only of alphanumeric characters and hyphens (`-`), it must begin with a letter, and has a maximum of 256 characters.
+The sandbox name must begin with a letter, have a maximum of 256 characters, and consist only of alphanumeric characters and hyphens (-).

 When finished, select **[!UICONTROL Create]**.